-Water quality monitoring continued at the mine site on a semi-annual schedule; sampling is usually conducted in May and October.
+Water quality monitoring continued at the mine site on a semi-annual schedule.
+Sampling usually occurs in May and October.
 As mentioned in the above section, knowledge of the water quality of mine drainage waters and its potential change over time is needed to assess the long-term fate of this water and final mine closure options.

-Monitoring at the mine in the last several years has included sites: LW-001 (mine water), LW-Retort (retort water), Big Seep (background seep above the mine), well LWCW-1A (point of compliance well), well LW-22A (downgradient alluvial well), and LW-LM (retort water at the Lower Manhole just upstream of the Settling Pond).
-Beginning in 2018, biannual sampling of the Evaporation Pond was added to the monitoring program to comply with the BLM's renewed right-of-way for the Pond.
+In 2020, some changes were made to the monitoring and sampling program.
+This is because a new liner was installed in the Evaporation Pond in 2018, and OOSI considers evaporation as the preferred method of treatment for the retort water for the long-term.
+Monitoring at the mine in the last several years has included sites: LW-001 (mine water), LW-Retort (retort water), Big Seep (background seep above the mine), well LWCW-1A (point of compliance well), well LW-22

+(downgradient alluvial well), and Lower Manhole (retort water just upstream of the Settling Pond).
+Beginning in 2018, biannual sampling of the Evaporation Pond was added to the monitoring program to comply with the BLM's renewed right-of-way of the Pond.

-In 2018, new liner systems were installed in the Settling Pond and the Evaporation Pond.
-OOSI considers evaporation as the preferred method of treatment for the retort water for the long-term.
-Therefore, beginning in October 2019, monitoring locations Big Seep and well LW-22A were dropped from the sampling program.
+Beginning in 2020, monitoring locations Big Seep and well LW-22 were dropped from the sampling program.
 These sites have provided adequate baseline data and are not critically needed at this time.